U-matic: Cassettes

 The original cassette employed only one flange for each reel - top flange on the pickup reel and bottom flange on the supply reel.
 This allowed the reels to overlap like in Compact Cassette, making the design more space-efficient.
-JVC explored similar approach for an early version of VHS cassette, but abandoned it in favor of full-flanged cassette, because such an arrangement created unnecessary friction between the edge of the tape and the inner surface of the cassette.
+JVC explored a similar approach for an early version of VHS cassette, but abandoned it in favor of full-flanged cassette, because such an arrangement created unnecessary friction between the edge of the tape and the inner surface of the cassette.
 In the U-Matic cassette friction was reduced by the reels, having overlapping flanges, rotating in the opposite direction during playback, fast-forward, and rewind — one clockwise, the other counterclockwise.
 Each cassette has an internal locking mechanism that secures the tape hubs during transport, and a spring-loaded door that protects the tape; this door automatically opens when the cassette is inserted into a VCR.
 To prevent accidental recording, cassettes came with a removable red plastic button on the bottom—removing it disabled the record function.

 A smaller cassette officially known as U-Matic S, developed for use in portable recorders, acquired traditional double-flange reels, which reduced the amount of tape that could be loaded, and as such, the duration of recording.
 U-Matic S tapes had a maximum recording time of 20 minutes, and large ones 1-hour, although some tape manufacturers such as 3M came out with 30-minute S-tapes and 75-minute large cassettes (and DuPont even managed 90-minute tapes) by using a thinner tape.
 It was the U-Matic S-format decks that ushered in the beginning of ENG, or electronic news gathering.
 To minimize weight and bulk in the field, portable recorders had an external AC power supply, or could be operated from rechargeable nickel-cadmium batteries.
 S-format tapes could be played back in older top-loading standard U-Matic decks with the aid of an adapter (the KCA-1 from Sony) which fitted around an S-sized tape; newer front-loading machines can accept S-format tapes directly, as the tapes have a slot on the underside that rides along a tab.